 The Secretary’s Honors Program (SHP) is a highly competitive, premier program for exceptional entry-level professionals looking for a career at DHS.
 Qualified candidates apply for a limited number of slots and are selected based on their academic performance, experience and other criteria.
 Those selected for the program will be offered a variety of incentives and enhanced career opportunities including Department rotations, mentorships, focused on-the-job training and inclusion in various professional development programs.

-Individuals who possess graduate or undergraduate degrees may apply for the following fellowships within the SHP:
+Individuals who possess graduate or undergraduate degrees may apply for the following fellowships within the Secretary's Honors Program:

-- Information Technology Fellows – a one-year program designed for graduate-level recent graduates with computer science-related academic backgrounds and career paths who have a clear interest in, and commitment to, excellence in the operation and management of information technology.
+- Information Technology Fellows – A one-year program designed for graduate-level recent graduates with computer science-related academic backgrounds and career paths who have a clear interest in, and commitment to, excellence in the operation and management of information technology.

-- Policy Fellows – a one-year program for recent graduates with either a master’s or a bachelor’s degree.
+- Policy Fellows – A one-year program for recent graduates with either a master’s or a bachelor’s degree.
 Candidates will provide direct assistance to top policymakers throughout DHS and will work side-by-side with experts in policy-focused areas and offices.

-- Management Fellows – a one-year program for recent graduates with either a master’s or a bachelor’s degree in business, finance, organizational development or human resources.
+- Management Fellows – A one-year program for recent graduates with either a master’s or a bachelor’s degree in business, finance, organizational development or human resources.

-- Emergency Management Fellows – a one-year program for recent graduates with either a master’s or a bachelor’s degree.
+- Emergency Management Fellows – A one-year program for recent graduates with either a master’s or a bachelor’s degree.
 Candidates will have an academic background that prepares graduates with strategic organizational management processes used to protect critical assets from hazards, man-made and natural disasters and facilitate recovery operations.

-SHP Cyber Student Initiative
+SHP Cyber Student Volunteer Initiative